ericengman/dispo/README.md

 # Dispo iOS Take Home

 Create an iOS app with two views, `MainViewController` and `DetailViewController`.
-The `MainViewController` contains a list of GIFs from the [Tenor API](https://tenor.com/gifapi/documentation).
+The `MainViewController` contains a list of GIFs from the [Giphy API](https://developers.giphy.com/).

 When there is no query, the view should display the featured gifs.
 When there is a query, it should display the search results from the API.